 Documented in the Shelby American World Registry

-Fully restored in original specification with a white exterior over black interior
+Fully restored in original specification - Wimbledon white over black interior

 Quickly becoming a household name in racing with the success of the Ford GT40 program and Shelby Cobras, Shelby American was the company that all hot rod and performance drivers wanted to be associated with.
 With a successful run of Cobras, GT350s and GT500s, Carroll Shelby saw his business grow exponentially to where his famous Los Angeles airport hangers were bursting at the seams from business.
 With 1968 looking like another growing year, it was time to move.
 1968 not only saw the growing of Shelby American, but also the birth of Shelby’s most powerful Mustang-based car yet: the Shelby GT500KR, or “King of the Road.”

 For 1968 Shelby not only wanted to introduce a car that would threaten other car manufacturers and their sports car models, but also appeal to more people in America.
 This was the first year that all Shelby cars were built in New Jersey.
 Ford was working on a new engine called the “Cobra Jet”, which was developed in order to go up against Chevrolet Chevelles in drag racing.
 While Ford rated the engine at a “modest” 335hp to try and fool the NHRA officials, it actually produced closer to 400hp.
 With over 450lb-ft of torque, it was perfect for the range-topping Shelby GT500KR.
 Convertibles were introduced to the GT500 line in 1968, coinciding with the King of the Road perfectly.